octave-online/octave-online-server/back-master/README.md

 Follow the Option 2 instructions to build and install Octave from source.
 Stop before installing selinux-policy-devel and other selinux packages.

-## Additional Setup

-### Git SSH Key

-If you use SSH to connect to the Git server containing people's saved files, you need to create a private key, save it at *back-filesystem/git/key.pem*, and export the variable `GIT_SSH=/path/to/back-filesystem/git/key.pem`.
-You need to export that variable before you run `DEBUG=* node app.js` as described below.

 ## Running the Back Server

 ### Debugging